Predictive Inference Based on Markov Chain Monte Carlo Output: Discussion

 \citet{Ferro2014} studies the notion of a fair scoring rule in the context of ensemble weather forecasts.
 A scoring rule is called {\em fair}\/ if the expected score is optimal for samples with members that behave as though they and the verifying observation were sampled from the same distribution.
 While certainly relevant in the context of meteorological forecast ensembles, where the sample size $m$ is typically between 10 and 50, these considerations seem less helpful in the context of MCMC output, where $m$ is on the order of thousands and can be increased at low cost.
 Furthermore, the proposed small sample adjustments and the characterization of fair scores hold for independent samples only, an assumption that is thoroughly violated in the case of MCMC.

 We are interested in evaluating probabilistic forecasts produced via MCMC, so that the predictive performance of a model during an out-of-sample, test or evaluation period can be used to estimate its forecast performance on future occasions.
-In contrast, information criteria suggest a different route towards estimating forecast performance \citep{SpiegelhalterEtAl2002, Watanabe2010, HootenHobbs2015}.
+In contrast, information criteria suggest a different route towards estimating forecast performance \citep{SpiegelhalterEtAl2002, Watanabe2010,HootenHobbs2015}.
 They consider a method's in-sample performance, and account for model complexity via penalty terms.
 Preferred ways of doing so have been the issue of methodological debate, and a consensus has not been reached; see, e.g., the comments in \citet{GelmanEtAl2014paper} and \citet{SpiegelhalterEtAl2014}.
 This present analysis does not concern in-sample comparisons, and does not address the question of whether these are more or less effective than out-of-sample comparisons.
 However, our results and observations indicate that out-of-sample comparisons of the type considered here yield robust results across a range of implementation choices.

-{Necessarily, the scope of this paper is restricted along several dimensions.
-First, we have focused on univariate continuous forecast distributions.
-The corresponding applied literature is large and features a rich variety of implementation variants (cf. Table \ref{tab:lit}).
-Nevertheless, there are other empirically relevant setups, notably univariate discrete distributions and multivariate continuous distributions.
-Discrete distributions can be handled using tools similar to the one presented here \citep[e.g.][Section 4.1]{HeldEtAl2017}.
-The multivariate case features some challenges, including the choice of the scoring rule \citep{GneitingEtAl2008, ScheuererHamill2015VS} and the notorious `curse of dimensionality' when applying nonparametric techniques.
-To retain focus, we need to leave these challenges for future work.
-Our theoretical results focus on consistency but do not cover rates of convergence.
-Results on the latter tend to rely on theoretical conditions that are hard to verify empirically, and the plausibility of which is likely to depend on the specifics of the MCMC algorithm.
-By contrast, many of our consistency results require only minimal conditions that hold across a wide range of sampling algorithms in the interdisciplinary applied literature.}
+Necessarily, the scope of this paper is restricted along several dimensions.
+First, our theoretical results focus on consistency but do not cover rates of convergence.
+Results on the latter tend to rely on theoretical conditions that are hard to verify empirically, and the plausibility of which is likely to depend on the specifics of the MCMC algorithm. { In} contrast, many of our consistency results require only minimal conditions that hold across a wide range of sampling algorithms in the interdisciplinary applied literature.
+Second, we have focused on univariate continuous forecast distributions.
+The corresponding applied literature is large and features a rich variety of implementation variants (cf. Table 1 of the Online Supplement).
+Nevertheless, there are other empirically relevant setups, notably simple functionals of a predictive distribution, discrete univariate distributions, and continuous multivariate distributions.
+We briefly discuss each setup in turn.